mtrevisan/HunLinter/README.md

 ### version 2.0.1 - 20210805
 - added warn for unused rules after dictionary linter
 - added the possibility to hide selected columns from dictionary table
-- (finally) added a windows installer
+- (finally) added a Windows installer
 - some minor improvements on speed and linting capabilities

 <a name="changelog-2.0.0"></a>